cball/cball.me/source/content/one-way-to-be-insanely-productive-as-a-developer.html.markdown

 I can't even count how many developers I know that either do not take lunch or do so at their desks while continuing to work.
 Once you see how much you can accomplish in the first 4 hours of your day, I'll bet you can afford to take some time to sit and relax away from the machine.
 Please do this!

 #### Try to not work more than 8 hours
 It's very hard sometimes for us as programmers to stop working.
-Again, you should be making a lot of progress and should be able put your work to rest until the next morning.
+Again, you should be making a lot of progress and shouldn't have any trouble put your work to rest until the next morning.

 #### Don't try to fit a minimum number of Pomodoros per day
 Sometimes, things come up.
-Maybe you have meetings to go to (though let's hope those are limited), or maybe the project you were working on turned your brain to jello.
+Maybe you have meetings to go to (though let's hope those are limited), or maybe you're just having an off day.
 It's ok, and it happens.

 #### Always find ways to improve
 Our entire industry revolves around learning and staying up-to-date.
 Leveling up is all about taking small, consistent steps in order to improve your craft.
 And sometimes, those steps don't have anything to do with code.
 If you've reached a plateau, want to increase your productivity, or find yourself easily distracted, give Pomodoro a try.
 Let me know if it helps you!